 *Don't forget to come back and leave your feedback and star rating.

 Affiliate links below.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 🧂 You May Need

 Restaurant Style Salsa

 - ½ cup chopped onion

 - 1 ½ teaspoons finely chopped serrano pepper

 - Slit each tomato with an x on one side.

 - Put tomatoes in boiling water for a few minutes.
 Pull out each one and put in an ice water bath.
-Take off the skin and core.
+Peel the skin and take out the core.
 Set aside.

-- Put tomatoes, onion, garlic, serrano, salt, and lime juice in a food processor and mix.
+- Put tomatoes, onion, garlic, serrano pepper, salt, and lime juice in a food processor and blend until smooth.
 Do not add cilantro yet.

 - Add chopped cilantro about 3-5 minutes before you are done cooking.